“The Flip Kid”

 On June 18, 1950, Combs turned in the third quickest time of 1:26.59 in time trials of the eleven new model stock cars entered in unsanctioned races at on the 1.6 mile paved oval racetrack at the municipal airport at Pratt, Kansas.
 Combs then started third and finished in second place in the 72-lap feature race in his new 1950 Oldsmobile #14 behind Norman Horn of Great Bend, Kansas.

 On July 9, 1950, a crowd of 33,553 watched Combs compete in a new model stock car race sanctioned by the American Automobile Association (A.A.A.) that was run on the “Milwaukee Mile” at West Allis, Wisconsin.
 That contest was for 150-laps around the one-mile dirt oval and Combs started 17th in the field of 26 cars.
-Myron Fohr of Milwaukee, who had competed in his second Indy “500” just six weeks earlier, won the event.
+Myron Fohr of Milwaukee, who had competed in his second Indy “500” just six weeks earlier, won the event in a 1949 Lincoln.
 Combs’ new 1950 Oldsmobile Rocket 88 #63 finished in fourth place on the lead lap behind the second and third place cars driven by Norm Nelson and Andy Granatelli.
 For his effort, he collected $1,301 from the $13,884 purse.
 Other Indy “500” veterans in the field that day were Tony Bettenhausen, Sr.; Jim Rathmann; Paul Russo; Pat Flaherty; and Dick Rathmann.

 On July 16, 1950, Combs returned to the paved oval at the Herington, Kansas airport turning in the second fastest time of the day in time trials with a one-lap effort of 55.84 among the 29 cars that took time that day.
 He then started on the outside of the front row in the 28-car starting field in his 1950 Oldsmobile #14.
 It is known that twenty cars finished the non-sanctioned race and that it was won by Bob McKim but there is no known record where Combs finished it.